canjevincent/canjevincent/README.md

 **`Full-Stack Software Engineer`**
 <h3 align="center">A passionate Software Engineer from the Philippines</h3>
-## About Me
+📝 About Me

- '' I’m a passionate and committed Full-Stack Software Engineer with a broad skill set across various programming languages and tools.
+ ❤️‍🔥 I’m a passionate and committed Full-Stack Software Engineer with a broad skill set across various programming languages and tools.
 I excel at crafting innovative, efficient solutions to complex challenges.
 My expertise covers front-end technologies such as Next and React Js, alongside back-end technologies including Django, Laravel, and Node.js.
 I’m also highly proficient in version control using Git and have a deep appreciation for Linux.
 Let’s work together to create exceptional software!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=canjevincent&label=Profile%20views&color=0e75b6&style=flat" alt="canjevincent" />  </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=canjevincent" alt="canjevincent" /></a> </p>

-- 🚀 I’m currently working on ⭐Deep and Machine Learnings⭐
+- 🚀 I’m currently working on projects related on ⭐Machine Learning, Data Engineering & Web Services Integration⭐

-- 🌱 I’m currently learning ⭐Cyber Security, Data Forensics⭐
+- 🌩️ Managing multiple software deployments on ⭐AWS Cloud Services focused on Auto Scaling & Elastic Balancing⭐

-- 👯 I’m looking to collaborate on ⭐Other Web Base Applications⭐
+- 🤵🏻‍♂️ I would like to introduce myself as a proficient 😎Software Engineer😎 with over five years of experience.
+I have spearheaded the development of large-scale software solutions and deployed intuitive designs to meet customer requirements while exceeding project deadlines.

 - 💬 Lets talk about ⭐Django, Laravel, Next Js and AWS | Secure Cloud Services⭐